 Click HERE to Access WCP Information Links and Documents

 VHSL Wrestling Weight Control Program Workshop Schedule will be posted and opened during the week of September 13, 2017.
 If you are interested in becoming a certified measurer, please click on the Certified Measures tab above.
-Here you will be able to view the workshop schedule, sign up for a course.
-Reminder that this year (2016-17) there will be no option to take an online tutorial to maintain VHSL Certified Measurer Status.
-All certified measurers must attend a workshop this fall (2017).
+There you will be able to view the workshop schedule and sign up for a course.
+Reminder that this year (2017-18) there will be no option to take an online tutorial to maintain VHSL Certified Measurer Status.
+All certified measurers must register for a workshop this fall (2017).
 You are asked to register for the workshop of your choice early.
 Registration for workshops should open September 13th.
 Workshops are scheduled throughout the state between September 20th through November 1, 2017.